 If you’re just looking at sheer speed, then Google Fiber is the clear winner.
-Not only does it offer an unbelievably fast 2,000 Mbps plan (that’s twice as fast as AT&T’s fastest plan), but the company also consistently scores the highest in independent speed tests like those on HighSpeedInternet.com.1
+Not only does it offer an unbelievably fast 8,000 Mbps plan (that’s faster than AT&T’s fastest plan), but the company also consistently scores the highest in independent speed tests like those on HighSpeedInternet.com.1

 AT&T may not be able to keep up with Google in terms of top speeds.
 But sometimes it’s the tortoise, not the hare, that wins the race.

 AT&T’s wider variety of plans—including cheaper 300 and 500 Mbps options—might make it a better option for those who could want to upgrade (or downgrade) their internet in the future.

 One last thing to remember is that you won’t always get the top speeds that an ISP advertises.
 Even if you’re on a 1,000 Mbps plan, you might only see speeds of 300-400 Mbps when the network is busy.